chetna-salunke/Flower_Website/README.md

 This website is a personal project designed to practice web development skills and showcase the beauty of flowers.
 It's a simple and elegant way to appreciate nature's artistry.

-## Immerse Yourself in Floral Beauty
+## Discover the Beauty

-Explore the gallery of breathtaking blooms.
-Each flower is showcased in high-resolution detail, allowing you to appreciate its unique colors, shapes, and textures before you buy.
-Find inspiration and discover your new favorite flower.
+Explore the gallery and admire the beauty of various blooms.
+Each flower is displayed in high-resolution detail, showcasing its unique characteristics.